ONSdigital/ons-schema-definitions/docs/dx-eq.rst

 Schema definition
   tx_id
      Transaction ID used to trace a transaction through the whole system.
-Alphanumeric and 128 bits in length. type
+This will be a GUID (version 4) and 128 bits in length. type
     The unique type identifier of this JSON file.
     Will always be "uk.gov.ons.edc.eq:surveyresponse"